Ōpōtiki District: Zoology

 Introduced animal species considered to be pests (deer, pig, goat, possum) are common in the forested areas and feral sheep and cattle can be found as ‘escapees’ from adjacent farmland.
 In the developed areas, birdlife is a mix of introduced pastoral species from Britain (blackbird, song thrush, various finches, sparrows, pheasant, mallard duck), California quail, and native species such as tūī, fantail, grey warbler, waxeye, kingfisher, pūkeko.

 In the forested areas the birdlife is mainly native species which in addition to the above include wood pigeon (kererū), blue duck (whio), bellbird, morepork (native owl).
-In the past the rare North Island kōkako (a blue-wattled bird) has been sighted.
+During the past, the rare North Island kōkako (a blue-wattled bird) has been sighted.

 Indigenous freshwater fish, apart from eels, are all small species and are caught as ‘whitebait’ in season.
 Introduced trout are found in some rivers.
 The district is rich in sea life such as molluscs (pipi, tuatua, kina, scallop), crayfish, edible fish such as snapper, kahawai and gurnard.
 Commercial aquaculture is beginning (mussel, oyster).